James Kofi Annan - Chair of the Board

 Jane joined our Board at the end of 2014 bringing extensive experience in international Human Resources.
 Jane’s professional career spans over two decades with senior roles within the private sector oil and gas, pharmaceuticals, and food industries as well as in local government.
 The majority of her Human Resources experience has been in international environments supporting senior management teams on strategic HR issues, whilst based in the UK and abroad.
 Jane works with a number of voluntary organisations in the Scottish Highlands where she now lives with her husband.

-Trevor is an EveryChild Board member since 2006.
+Trevor was an EveryChild Board member from 2006 to 2016.
 A retired English solicitor, Trevor has been involved in the voluntary sector for over 25 years and was Chair of the Terrence Higgins Trust, the UK’s leading HIV charity, in the early 1990s.
-For over 25 years Trevor worked for IFPI, the international trade association for the music industry and was its Director of Administration and Planning 1993-2006.
+For over 25 years Trevor worked for IFPI, the international trade association for the music industry and was its Director of Administration and Planning, 1993-2006.
 From 2007 to 2010, Trevor held an executive role at the International HIV/AIDS Alliance.